 An example is given for how such terminal analytics data can be used in conjunction with network analytics data in order to influence the selection of a particular network slice instance to serve a UE.
 This is only an example as there could be many other ways to make use of the information obtained from the UE.

+Changes in S2-1811164

+Changed TAD and Terminal Analytics Data terminology to UEAD and UE Analytics Data

+Added text to indicate that it is expected that Periodic Registrations will be used to carry the UE Analytics Data

+Changed the caption of Figure 6.16.1-3 (was duplicated)

+Changes in S2-1811539

+Removed Figure 6.16.1-3 and related steps descriptions

+Restored: Editor's note: Identify what information elements are sent in the Terminal Analytics Update and how they are used.

+In 6.16.2 Impacts on Existing Nodes and Functionality, removed addition of impacts to NSSF and reversed changes to impacts on NWDAF (in line with removing the flow in Figure 6.16.1-3)

 Conclusion